-EstNbr EstName Task MOI# Date Description P7101 Tyson Foods, Inc. 04C05 LUC272208 3310G 2017-08-10 At approximately 2220 hours on August 8, 2017, while verifying the effectiveness of the establishment's adherence to good commercial practice requirements, I observed the following: was also present and observed the below because he was performing an assessment of my verification of their adherence to the regulatory requirements) On trailer #17756, the back two cages of birds contained so many birds that the birds were two deep (one bird sitting on top of another bird because there was just no room on the bottom layer of the cage) for at least % of each section of each of the two cages.
+EstNbr EstName Task MOI# Date Description P7101 Tyson Foods, Inc. 04C05 LUC272208 3310G 2017-08-10 At approximately 2220 hours on August 8, 2017, while verifying the effectiveness of the establishment's adherence to good commercial practice requirements, I observed the following: b^{100} was also present and observed the below because he was performing an assessment of my verification of their adherence to the regulatory requirements) On trailer #17756, the back two cages of birds contained so many birds that the birds were two deep (one bird sitting on top of another bird because there was just no room on the bottom layer of the cage) for at least % of each section of each of the two cages.
 The cages were so packed full of birds that it was impossible to get a good look at the majority of the birds in the cage on the trailer.
 On the lower three or so levels at the edges of the sections of the cage that could easily be seen, I observed at least 12 dead birds and several other birds with purple colored combs and waddles that were struggling to breath because they were pushed so tightly against the side of the cage or had another bird on top of them.
 I also observed several birds that had skin abrasions and were bleeding because they were pressed against the sides and side of the cage had rubbed the skin to make it bleed.
-The lower cage of the two had one of the sections where the door was open and birds were sitting on the door but none were observed falling out of the cage or any other injury relating to the door not being properly closed. (b) (6) was with us and observed this also. (b) (6) came to the area and were also notified of this issue.
+The lower cage of the two had one of the sections where the door not being properly closed. (b) (6) Came to the area and were also notified of this issue.
 The dumpers were cleared of the other cages, the trailer was moved to the unloading area, a skip was placed in the line, and these two cages were dumped, the only action that would try to prevent any further birds dying by suffocation.
 The rest of the trailer was examined and no other cages were observed in this condition of overcrowding and a dead bird was observed here or there throughout the rest of the trailer but nothing like what was in these last two cages.
-All of
+All of the dead birds were condemned.
+There were approximately 336 dead-on-arrival birds from the two cages identified by the establishment for trailer #17756.
+Based on establi